Customer-focused contact centers have come a long way from the outdated cost centers of the past.

 This might be an inbound call center, where contact center agents (aka call center agents) handle inbound calls only.
 In this case, staff in other departments will handle other digital channels.
 For example, your marketing team might handle social media inquiries.
 Or they might go unmanaged completely.

-Some inbound contact centers manage other digital channels like web chat, email, and social media.
+Some inbound support centers manage other digital channels like web chat, email, and social media.

-An important part of inbound contact center management is the ability to report on all your channels.
-Most contact center and call center software includes comprehensive reporting and analytics.
+An important part of inbound contact center management is that contact center managers can report on all the channels.
+Most call center software includes comprehensive reporting and analytics.

 An outbound call center is a team of agents dedicated to calling customers to start a new transaction.
 Unlike inbound call centers, these teams don’t typically handle incoming calls.